A visit to Cougal Cascades in Currumbin Valley is low-key one of the best adventures to be had on the Gold Coast!

 - Cliff jumping for the thrill-seekers

 - Slide down the natural rock slide

-- Take a million photos of Cougal Cascades
+- Take a million photos

-An abundance of flora and fauna can be found out here in Currumbin Valley, so take it slow and keep your eyes and ears open to spot some of Australia’s iconic wildlife.
+An abundance of flora and fauna can be found here in Currumbin Valley, so take it slow and keep your eyes and ears open to spot some of Australia’s iconic wildlife.

 You’ll also find a couple of viewing platforms along the trail where you can stop and marvel at the surrounding nature in the valley.

 The first set of falls you will come to along the trail is the main attraction, and most people stop here and don’t go any further up the valley…

 I recommend saving this spot for last, continuing along the trail upstream to the very end, and then working your way back down the cascades, stopping at each spot.

 When you reach the very end of the rainforest path, this is where you can find the old Sawmill which was once operational between 1945 – 1951.